Wait a second...

 Granting Departments: Department of Inorganic Technology

-Supervisor: doc.
-Dr. Ing.
+Supervisor: prof. Dr. Ing.
 Vlastimil Fíla

 Annotation